OzanYasin/git-and-github-bootcamp/README.md

 Use `git tag -a <tagname>` to create a new annotated tag.
 Git will then open your default text editor and prompt you for additional information.

 Similar to git commit, we can also use the -m option to pass a message directly and forgo the opening of the text editor

+## Tagging Previous Commits

+So far we've seen how to tag the commit that HEAD references.
+We can also tag an older commit by providing the commit hash: `git tag -a <tagname> <commit-hash>`